rdpbecker/Timer/README.md

 1. `baseDir`: The base directory where all the data is stored
 2. `padx`: The (global) horizontal padding on the outside of the window
+3. `showMenu`: A flag which controls whether the control menu is shown.
 3. `hotkeys`: Defines the hotkeys associated with different control actions.
 These are validated before being set, and a error will be shown if an invalid hotkey is defined